-A Wizard's day out - a Tournament without Valor
+A Tournament without Valor

 He found he no longer recognized the people around him.
 They were strange folks in funny looking attire.
 The knights had also transformed.
 There were now 15 men in the arena.
 No horses seem to be visible anywhere.
 Only three of them seemed to have some kind of armor.
 The head gear seemed satisfactory.
 However the rest of the armor did not look strong enough.
 And also the armor seemed to be in the wrong place.
 Most of the armor seemed to be around the arms and legs region while the chest and bowels were left unprotected.
 Only two of the armored men seemed to be armed.
 The wooden weapons they held roughly resembled clubs, though these ugly contraptions did not have the elegance of clubs.
 Probably these people must be primitive folks, who were yet to discover swords and lances.